🍷 Exclusive Deals Active — Save Up to $100 on Your First Shipment | See All Deals →

 Prosecco: Different Goal, Different Method

-Prosecco is made from the Glera grape in northeastern Italy using the Charmat method — secondary fermentation happens in large pressurized tanks rather than individual bottles, over weeks rather than months or years.
-The result is a wine with large, soft bubbles; fresh, fruity character (green apple, white peach, sometimes a hint of almond); and no yeasty complexity from lees aging, because there isn’t any.
+Prosecco is made using the Charmat method — secondary fermentation happens in large pressurized tanks rather than individual bottles.
+The result is fresh, fruity character (green apple, white peach) and no yeasty complexity from lees aging.
+Prosecco is designed for immediate pleasure.
+DOCG-level Prosecco from Conegliano Valdobbiadene is meaningfully better than basic DOC.

 Cava: Traditional Method at Spanish Prices